NEWS FROM THE ADJUTANT

-As of Dec 2018, the Post has 204 active Legionnaires.
-We are at 67% renewal for the 2019 membership year.
+As of Jan 10, the Post has 194 active Legionnaires.
+We are at 84% renewal for the 2019 membership year.
 New Member: Dana Bauman.
 Transfer in: John Xibos.
 Transfer out: Michael Wallis.
 There are now 24 members on the Delinquent list for non dues payment.

 Membership dues mail payments should be sent to the home of the Adjutant, Ron Stone, instead of to the Post's address.
 Send to: 7701 Gate Rd Wyndmoor PA 19038-7628.